remla25-team15/operation/ACTIVITY.md

 - created PR: https://github.com/remla25-team15/model-training/pull/10 (related to A4)
 - approved PR: I had to review Dmytro's part in order to build on top of it for good and excellent even though I did not approve it. (related to A4)

+# Week 6:

+-- Alessandro: --

+- created PR: (related to )
+- created PR: (related to )
+- approved PR: (related to )

+-- Dmytro: --

+- created PR: https://github.com/remla25-team15/operation/pull/42 (related to A5)
+- approved PR: https://github.com/remla25-team15/operation/pull/44 (related to A5)

+-- Shreyas: --

+- created PR: (related to )
+- created PR: (related to )

+- approved PR: (related to )

+-- Liwia: --

+- created PR: (related to )
+- approved PR:  (related to )

+--Aiman--

+- created PR: (related to )
+- approved PR: (related to )